 About the Learning & Networking Group for Social Workers & Support Workers

-By becoming part of LANSAS, our FASD Learning and Networking group for Social Workers and Support Workers, you'll gain access to webinars every two months, with experts discussing specific issues around FASD and the social sector.
+By becoming part of LANSAS, our FASD Learning and Networking group for Social Workers and Support Workers, you'll gain access to FASD-informed best practice every three months, with experts discussing specific issues around FASD and the social sector.

 Click here to jump to our registration form or read on for more about the group.

 The Ministry of Health has conservatively estimated that between 3-5% of the population each year is born with FASD in Aotearoa.
-This makes FASD the most common neurodisability in the world – more common than autism, Down syndrome and cerebral palsy combined.
+This makes FASD the most common neurodisability in the world – more common than autism spectrum disorder, Down syndrome and cerebral palsy combined.

 What is the group about?

-• be currently working in the social work or support work sectors in some capacity.
+• currently working in the social work or support work sectors in some capacity.

-• have previously been working in these sectors.
+• who have previously been working in these sectors.

 Our Facilitators

-FASD-CAN is so lucky to have the knowledge and support of three professionals working in your sector to co-facilitate this group.
-They’ll be the ones listening to what you want from membership, developing some training on specific FASD topics, and facilitating the online meetings.
+FASD-CAN is privileged to have the knowledge and support of two professionals working in your sector to co-facilitate this group.
+They’ll be the ones listening to what you want from membership, developing some training on specific FASD topics, and facilitating the online meetings and presentations.

 Nikki Geeson